 remediation then where is the school wide culture behind this

-a teaching strategy but to change a culture then the shift goes from
+just a teaching strategy but to change a culture then the shift goes

-the teacher to the student.
-The change to flexible scheduling is to
+from the teacher to the student.
+The change to flexible scheduling is

 professional development.
 Notice when we create a culture of

 change, the scheduling now becomes a tool that the staff can use